thu-coai/AISafetyLab/README.md

 - HarmBenchScorer: This scorer utilizes the [Harmbench classification model](https://huggingface.co/cais/HarmBench-Llama-2-13b-cls) to assess the safety of the response.
 - LlamaGuard3Scorer: This scorer utilizes [Llama-Guard-3-8B](https://huggingface.co/meta-llama/Llama-Guard-3-8B) to assess the safety of the response.
 It also provides the unsafe category if the response is judged as unsafe.
 - PromptedLLMScorer: This scorer prompts a model to assess the safety of the response.
 We incorporate 4 judge prompts from [Qi et al.](https://arxiv.org/abs/2310.03693), [Zhang et al.](https://arxiv.org/abs/2402.16444), [Mehrotra et al.](https://arxiv.org/abs/2312.02119) and [Chao et al.](https://arxiv.org/abs/2310.08419).
+- ReasoningShieldScorer: This scorer utilizes [ReasoningShield](https://huggingface.co/ReasoningShield/ReasoningShield-3B) to assess the safety of the reasoning traces.

 All the scorers use the `score` method to conduct safety evaluation.
 This method takes a query and its associated response as input, and returns a dict with a key "score", indicating the final judgment of the scorer.
 A score of `0` represents a safe response, while a score of `1` indicates an unsafe response.
 Additional outputs from the scorer are also included in the returned dict.